loliGothicK/mitama-dimensional/docs/UserManual/dimensional-quantity-101.md

 A **metric prefix** is a unit prefix that precedes a basic unit of measure to indicate a multiple or fraction of the unit.
 Each prefix has a unique symbol that is prepended to the unit symbol.
 The prefix **kilo-**, for example, may be added to gram to indicate multiplication by one thousand; one kilogram is equal to one thousand grams.
-The prefix **mili-**, likewise, may be added to metre to indicate division by one thousand; one milimetre is equal to one thousand of a metre.
+The prefix **milli-**, likewise, may be added to metre to indicate division by one thousand; one millimetre is equal to one thousand of a metre.

 The SI prefixes are standardized for use in the International System of Units (SI units).